 Note that these WAR projections vary in large part based on playing time—ZIPS projects him for almost three times as many plate appearances as RotoChamp does.
 Defensively, I estimated Donald as a moderately below-average fielder at second base or third base (a 5 on the scale of 1 to 7, which would also be a 6 for a shortstop), but it’s entirely possible that he dramatically overperforms (or underperforms) that projection.

 Best-case scenario: Donald wins the utility spot out of the gate and quickly becomes Manny Acta’s go-to back-up at every position.
 He sees significant time in the outfield while Grady Sizemore is gone and he gets to start at second, third, or shortstop two or three games a week.
 As both a cause and an effect of his increased playing time he sees his plate discipline numbers improve and looks more confident in the field.

 Worst-case scenario: Donald doesn’t win a place on the Opening Day roster and negative inertia works against him from the get-go.
 When he finally gets called up he struggles; ZIPS’ projections end up to be optimistic as his walk and strikeout numbers remain stagnant, and being constantly moved around the diamond doesn’t do his glove any favors.
 Cord Phelps passes him on the depth chart and by the end of the year it’s clear that he doesn’t have much of a future in Cleveland.

 Most likely scenario: Donald earns a roster spot and takes over backup duty for Jason Kipnis and Asdrubal Cabrera.
 Between that and a smattering of appearances at third base, in the outfield, and as a pinch-runner he plays about 70 games.
 He’s about a league-average hitter and his defense is acceptable—in other words, he’s an unremarkable player but a great asset to have off the bench.

-Topics: Jason Donald
+Tags: Jason Donald